mbalazin/cse599c-17sp-projects/aqp-systems/snappydata/README.md

-# How well can SnappyData handle approximate queries?
+# How well can SNAPPYDATA handle approximate queries?
 ***Important: This experiment was run in May of 2017, and at the time of the experiments, SnappyData was a newer system still being heavily developed.
 Therefore, the documentation did not have a ton of examples and did not explain the configuration options well.
 A lot of the problems I experience with SnappyData could likely have been fixed with help and tuning from someone more knowledgeable about the system.

 ### Overview